Some aFAQs (a Few Asked Questions)

 - Powered by Jekyll, Hugo, or some other static site generator.
 (By default, the creator has no choice but to use Markdown to create their site content.)

 - My WordPress-powered blog has Jetpack installed.
 (It’s also highly likely that the creator may also be using Markdown if the support is turned on via Jetpack.)

 - I created this site in 1-2 hours.
 (I’m pretty sure that’s kind of impossible, but you may never know.)

-Well, there are a few, and I do plan on building tutorials on a few of these too.
+Well, there are a few, and I do plan on building tutorials on some of them too.